-This guide walks you through connecting Claude Desktop (or Cursor, or any MCP-compatible AI assistant) to your Captainbook Inventory MCP server.
+This guide walks you through connecting Claude Code, Claude Desktop, Cursor, or any MCP-compatible AI assistant to your Captainbook Inventory MCP server.
 With this setup, you can ask the assistant to update product information, manage availability, and (with the right permissions) handle customer service operations like cancellations and refunds.

 ⚠️ Read this carefully.
 Inventory connections can change real business data.
 Choose your tier with intention.
 See What this connection can do below.